-If you still do not receive an email, contact your IT administrator.
+If you still don’t receive an email, contact your IT administrator.

-Your Adobe login email address is the one your organization or school signed you up with.
-Go to the Sign in screen and try signing in with your Company or School email address.
+Your Enterprise ID is the email used when your organization or school signed you up.
+Go to the Sign-in screen and try signing in with your official email address.

 You can also try resetting your password or the tips given below.

 Tips to solve the email error